 In March 2023, Saudi Arabia and Iran agreed to restore diplomatic relations and reopen embassies as part of a deal signed in Beijing seven years after the two countries ended their ties following the execution of a Saudi Shia cleric.
+Much of the analysis in the West of the breakthrough was reduced to the simplistic Sunni-Shia binary.

-Mabon called such a reading of events ‘xenophobic and orientalist’ and wrote ‘it ignores the context and contingencies’ shaping relations between predominantly Shia Iran and Sunni-majority Saudi Arabia.
+In a theconversation.com piece, Lancaster University international relations professor Simon Mabon referred to this lazy analysis that has often reduced the Iran-Saudi rivalry to a sectarian conflict and a consequence of ‘ancient hatreds.’
+He called such a reading of events ‘xenophobic and orientalist’ and wrote that ‘it ignores the context and contingencies’ shaping relations between predominantly Shia Iran and Sunni-majority Saudi Arabia.

-He wrote the rivalry between the two countries ‘has fractious roots shaped by the interplay of security concerns, claims to leadership over the Muslim world, ethno-sectarian rivalries, and differing relationships with Washington.’
+Marbon wrote the rivalry between the two countries ‘has fractious roots shaped by the interplay of security concerns, claims to leadership over the Muslim world, ethno-sectarian rivalries, and differing relationships with Washington.’

 The Shia-Sunni dispute essentially centres around Muslim leadership.
 The supporters of Ali ibn Abi Talib argued he alone should have been the Prophet’s successor.
 They came to be known as the Shia or Shiat Ali (the party of Ali) while those insisting that bloodline should not be the sole criterion for selecting leaders as Sunnis.

 Ali ibn Abi Talib, however, is also a unifier as devotion to the Prophet and his family unites Muslims across sectarian lines.
-The Sunnis revere him as one of the Prophet’s close companions, son-in-law as well one of the four rightly-guided caliphs.
+The Sunnis revere him as one of the Prophet’s close companions, son-in-law as well as one of the four rightly-guided caliphs.

 Ali ibn Abi Talib is also a widely-quoted Muslim hero known for his compassion.
 In his speech marking the beginning of the 50th anniversary year of the Universal Declaration of Human Rights in December 1997, UN Secretary-General Kofi Annan famously quoted Ali ibn Abi Talibi’s instructions to the governor of Egypt, reflecting his emphasis on mercy and tolerance: